sguzunov/docs/docs/glue42-concepts/99_glue42-platform-features/platform-features.md

 The Logger API is accessible through the [`glue.logger`](../../reference/glue/latest/logger/index.html) object.

 Logger instances have a [`subLogger()`](../../reference/glue/latest/logger/index.html#API-subLogger) method that creates a new sub-logger of the current logger.
-The name of each logger instance is a dot delimited string containing all names of the loggers constituting an hierarchy line from the base logger (the application name) down to the current logger.
+The name of each logger instance is a dot delimited string containing all names of the loggers constituting an hierarchy line from the base logger (the app name) down to the current logger.
 This allows an effective and intuitive logging structure which can be easily adjusted to the component hierarchy in your app.
 For instance, a structure like `app-name.main-component.sub-component` gives you a clear idea from where the respective log entry originates and helps you find the necessary information much faster in a log file that may (and usually does) contain thousands of entries.

-To use a logger in your Glue42 enabled applications, create a logger instance with the `subLogger()` method and assign the logger a name:
+To use a logger in your Glue42 enabled apps, create a logger instance with the `subLogger()` method and assign the logger a name:

 ```javascript
 const logger = glue.logger.subLogger("main-component");